emaslvcc/JavaCraft/README.md

 ## Introduction

+//Carrey

 Welcome to JavaCraft, a multifaceted text-based Java game.
 This project is a holistic academic exercise in computer science, logical thinking, and collaboration.
 Working in teams of four, you will use your creativity, analytical skills, and technical skills.
 Please see the Project Overview for more information on the intended learning goals of the project.

 ## Tasks

 ### JavaCraft's WorkFlow

-JavaCraft is a (*relatively*) complex Java program that brings together over 35 functions to create a diverse gameplay experience.
+JavaCraft is a (_relatively_) complex Java program that brings together over 35 functions to create a diverse gameplay experience.
 This task is your chance to understand the core functionalities of JavaCraft, putting them together to form the game's overarching structure.

 #### Sub-Tasks

 - **Create a Flowchart**: Develop a detailed flowchart that broadly explains the gameplay.
 This flowchart should contain the main components of the game, illustrating how they interact and connect to create the gaming experience.
 - **Write a Pseudocode**: Complement the flowchart with a pseudocode that outlines the main game logic, providing a textual representation of the game's flow and structure.

 #### Deliverables:

 - **Flowchart & Pseudocode Submission**: Include the flowchart and pseudocode in the final PDF document, showcasing your understanding of the game's overall architecture[^1].

 [^1]: There are two main submissions for this project, you can see the details of which task is part of which submission on the [Submissions](submissions.qmd) page.